molds/molds/doc/README.txt

    $./a.out < input.in

+How to Write Input-files:

+   Comment Out:
+      Sentences starting with "//" or "#" in input-files are treated as comments.

    SCF:
       Write "cndo/2", "indo", or "zindo/s" in theory-directive.

    E.g.
          THEORY
             indo
          THEORY_END

       -options
        "max_iter", "rms_density", "damping_thresh", "damping_weight",
        "diis_num_error_vect", "diis_start_error", and "diis_end_error" are prepared as options.

        Default value of "max_iter" is 100.
        Default value of "rms_density" is 10**(-8.0).
        Default value of "damping_thresh" is 1.
        Default value of "damping_weight" is 0.8.
        Default value of "diis_num_error_vect" is 5.
        Default value of "diis_start_error" is 0.01.
        Default value of "diis_end_error" is 10**(-8.0).

        E.g.
          SCF
             max_iter 200
             rms_density 0.00000001